Gedaliah Nadel: Biography

 Nadel was born in Šiauliai, Lithuania, to Reuven Heshel and Nechama Nadel.
 In 1937, at age 14, he immigrated to Mandatory Palestine with his family, who settled in Balfouria, where his father received a plot of land.
 As a child, Gedaliah was known for his diligence and devotion to studying Torah, reportedly studying for up to eighteen consecutive hours.
 Rabbi Reuven Trop visited the settlement and suggested that Nadel’s father send him to Heichal HaTorah Yeshiva in Tel Aviv.
 There, under the influence of Rabbi Yehoshua Yagel, he grew close to the Chazon Ish, visiting him weekly on Fridays to discuss learning.
 The Chazon Ish moulded him into his principal student.
 After completing his studies at Heichal HaTorah, he joined Lomza Yeshiva in Petah Tikva, where he studied under Rabbi Elazar Menachem Man Shach and became close to him.

 Rabbi Nadel married Sarah Rachel, daughter of Rabbi Eliyahu Yehoshua Weiner, a disciple of the Chofetz Chaim.
 After his marriage, Nadel lived in Jerusalem, close to his father-in-law, and developed connections with Rabbi Shimshon Aharon Polonsky and the Brisker Rav.
 Later, he moved to Bnei Brak and served as a teacher at Yeshivat Beit Yisrael v'Damasek Eliezer, affiliated with Vizhnitz Hasidism.

 During the 1948 Arab-Israeli War, Nadel joined the IDF, declaring it a milhemet mitzvah.
 However, following the Altalena Affair, he deserted, citing concerns over the leadership of the army.
 He also sought to enlist during the Six-Day War.

-When the Chazon Ish decided to establish a special community of religious devotees, he chose Nadel to lead it.
-As the leader of the community, such leaders as Rabbi Yaakov Yisrael Kanievsky (the Steipler) and his son Rabbi Chaim Kanievsky, turned to Nadel for decisions.
-Nadel's house was used as a gathering place for the Rabbinic personalities of his day, such as Shach and the Steipler.
-After the Chazon Ish's passing, he was appointed Rosh Yeshiva at Yeshivat Beit Yisrael v'Damasek Eliezer (the Vishnitz Hasidic yeshiva), but eventually left due to disagreements with the Vizhnitz Rebbe on matters of Hasidism and zealotry.
-Later, he became a senior instructor at Kollel Chazon Ish, delivering private lessons from his home.
+He became Rosh Yeshiva (dean) at Yeshivat Beit Yisrael v'Damasek Eliezer, and later became a senior instructor at Kollel Chazon Ish.

-Rabbi Nadel's approach emphasized a logical and straightforward interpretation, as espoused by the Chazon Ish.
+RaNadel's approach emphasized a logical and straightforward interpretation, as espoused by the Chazon Ish.
 He studied works generally not included in the litvak curriculum, such as Hasidic and philosophical texts.
 Despite his intellectual freedom, he maintained a radical and zealous stance on community issues.
 He abstained from voting in Israeli legislative elections and was one of the signatories against the National Service law for women.